 Jordan's practice focuses on land-use law and complex mixed-use development work in and around the Boston area.

 Prior to practicing law, he was a junior architect at a New York City architecture firm, and worked on development projects and master plans across the northeastern U.S. and India.
-Jordan earned earned a masters of regional planning in city and regional planning from Cornell University, with a concentration in land use and environmental planning.
+Jordan earned a masters of regional planning in city and regional planning from Cornell University, with a concentration in land use and environmental planning.
 He is also a LEED Accredited Professional.

 Representative Client Work